JessieIsME/react-vr/README.md

 - Node.js version 6.0.0 or higher
 - `yarn` or `npm` (>= v3.0.0) package managers

+### step 1:Installing Node.js

+If you already have`Node.js` installed, make sure it is at least version 4.0.

+* Mac:* On Mac, we recommend installing `Node.js` through [Homebrew](https://brew.sh/).

+* Windows:* Get the Windows installer from the [`nodejs.org` download page.](https://nodejs.org/en/download/)

+* Linux:* Go to the [`nodejs.org` package manager page](https://nodejs.org/en/download/package-manager/) to find specific instructions for your Linux distribution.

-Next, install the React VR CLI – a command-line tool that generates the basic layout of new projects.
+### step 2: install the React VR CLI – a command-line tool that generates the basic layout of new projects.

+1. Install the React VR CLI tool.
+Enter:

 ```
 npm install -g react-vr-cli